repairnator/repairnator-experiments-jkali-one-failing-test-case/patches-analysis.md

 ```

 Changing the if condition to `if (true)`, the program runs every time the `then branch`.

-This means that:
+Hypotheses that can be formulated:

 - The test cases don't cover all the possible behaviours of the program;
 - Is the `else branch` correct?
 - Is the `if condition` correct?
+- Is the object used in the if condition correct?

 ### repairnator-repairnator-experiments-AxonFramework-AxonFramework-350737857-20180308-102725-firstCommit